goreleaser/goreleaser/www/docs/blog/posts/2022-02-05-cloud-native-storage.md

 # How to use GoReleaser with Cloud Native Storage

-In this tutorial, I want to describe, how quickly we can deploy our release artefacts to a cloud native storage when using GoReleaser.
+In this tutorial, I want to describe, how quickly we can deploy our release artifacts to a cloud native storage when using GoReleaser.
 It’s just a few additional lines in your `.goreleaser.yaml`.

 <!-- more -->